View Categories

 Empowering Rural India: MGNREGA’s Role in Fulfilling Directive Principles of State Policy

-• In 1991, the P.V Narasimha Rao government proposed a pilot scheme for generating employment in rural areas with the following goals:
+• In 1991, the government of P.V.
+Narasimha Rao introduced a pilot scheme aimed at creating employment opportunities in rural areas with the following goals:

 • Employment Generation for agricultural labour during the lean season.